openscad/openscad/VisualStudio.md

 This will configure Visual Studio so that the build process can automatically locate all of the header files and libraries that are needed to build OpenSCAD.

-Next, enter the following command to download, build and install all of the packages that OpenSCAD requires.
+## Install the packages

-___The following command is likely to take several hours, unless you already have most of the dependencies installed.___
+Now it is time to use `vcpkg` to build all of the dependencies for OpenSCAD.
+This step is likely to take several hours, unless you already have most of the dependencies installed.

 ```
+boost
+cairo
+cgal
+qscintilla
+opencsg
+eigen3
+mpfr
+libxml2
+libzip
+glib

-vcpkg install boost bzip2 cairo cgal eigen3 fontconfig glew glib gmp harfbuzz libzip libxml2 mpfr opencsg qscintilla qt qt5
+vcpkg install boost cairo cgal qscintilla opencsg eigen3 mpfr libxml2 libzip glib
 ```

+While that is going on, you may find it saves a bit of time if you skip to the next section to install `flex` and `bison` and then return here.

 If the command fails to complete, look for any advice in the error messages that were output.
 Sometimes it may be that you have missed out one of the steps described above.
-Especially the ones that talk about installing ```Microsoft MPI```, ```pkg-config``` or some of the optional modules (ATL, MFC etc) for Visual Studio.
+Especially the ones that talk about installing ```Microsoft MPI```, `pkg-config` or some of the optional modules (ATL, MFC etc) for Visual Studio.

-If that is the case, fix that problem and rerun the above command; ```vcpkg``` will quickly detect and skip any packages that have already been installed, and resume building the remainder.
+If that is the case, fix that problem and rerun the above command; `vcpkg` will quickly detect and skip any packages that have already been installed, and resume building the remainder.

 ## Build OpenSCAD using Visual Studio